justaman045/portfolio/content/posts/codedamn/how-to-read-csv-with-JavaScript.md

 ---
 title: How to read CSV with JavaScript?
 publishedDate: "2022-10-25"
+lastUpdatedDate: "2023-11-18"
 tags: ["CSV", "JavaScript", "python"]
 status: "published"
 type: Post
-# summary: In this article, I'll tell you How to read CSV with JavaScript?
+description: In this article, I'll tell you How to read CSV with JavaScript?
 ---

-# How to read CSV with JavaScript?

 In today's modern JavaScript possibly anything that you can think of can be done with JavaScript, either is it making a connection with a Database or is it rendering HTML on the Client-side, Developing Mobile Apps with JavaScriptor or even let it be web scraping.
 JavaScript can do possibly anything you'd want.
 Today in this article we'll see how to read `CSV` files in JavaScript.